Corporate Governance and FCPA Compliance: The Board's Duties and Obligations

 Meeting Duty of Care Requirements, Facilitating Effective Oversight, and Minimizing FCPA Risks

-This CLE webinar will provide guidance to counsel for corporations and boards on the board’s duties with regard to FCPA compliance.
-The panel will examine the board’s role in cooperating with government investigations and self-reporting of potential violations.
+This CLE webinar will guide counsel for corporations and boards on the board's duties concerning FCPA compliance.
+The panel will examine the board's role in cooperating with government investigations and self-reporting of potential violations.
 The panel will offer best practices for meeting the duties of the board and ensuring FCPA compliance.

 - Role of board

 - Duties of the board